mldeod/quality-checker/README.md

 ## License

-© 2025 Deodata Analytics.
+© 2025.
 All rights reserved.

-## About
+---

-Developed by Deodata, specialists in FP&A automation and Vena Solutions implementation.
+*Data quality validation tool for FP&A professionals*